Balkans flooding threatens Serbia power plants, 37 dead

 Flooding had already cut Serbian power generation by 40 percent, forcing the cash-strapped country to boost imports.

-"More and more water is getting closer but for the time being the sandbag defense barriers are holding," Tanjug news agency quoted Kostolac general manager Dragan Jovanovic as saying.
+"More and more water is getting closer but for the timebeing the sandbag defence barriers are holding," Tanjug news agency quoted Kostolac general manager Dragan Jovanovic as saying.

 "TSUNAMI"